 With that said, I used to use thicker gauge strings all of the time and didn’t mind using them at all.
-These days, I tend to use Ernie Ball’s Slinky Top and Heavy Bottom strings, which are around 0.010 – 0.052.
+These days, I tend to use Ernie Ball’s Slinky Top and Heavy Bottom strings (on Amazon), which are around 0.010 – 0.052.

 As I mentioned above, the thicker the guitar string, the harder it is to press down on them and also perform bends.
 The added pressure and tension the string needs to bend and shake come from the finger.